 Many scams work by having you interact with a malicious token or contract, so it's a good idea in general to be aware of any approvals that you make with your wallet.
 Whenever a DApp requests that you give an approval or permission, carefully consider whether you trust the platform and try to understand what you are giving approval for.
 Generally, avoid interacting with any web DApp that you are not familiar with, and remember that if it seems too good to be true – it is.
 And of course never, ever give your wallet keys or phrase to anyone.

 Never give your Private key or Mnemonic phrase (seed phrase) to anyone for any reason.

+Don't interact with DApps and websites you are not familiar with.
 Double-check URL’s and certificates of websites.
 Make sure that they are trusted and secure.

 Be vigilant when it comes to interacting with people claiming to be ‘Customer Support’.
 Please remember that your recovery information will never be needed in order to assist you.

 For more tips on staying safe in crypto, see our articles:

 Pro tips: how to avoid phishing and scams